There are many theories about the origins of the Maine Coon, a gentle giant that has become one of the most popular cat breeds in North America.

 Adopting Maine Coon Kittens or Cats

 Visit the Maine Coon Fanciers’ Association website for a list of Maine Coon breeders that subscribe to a code of ethics.
-Pet quality purebred Maine Coons range in cost from $400-$1,000 US, and show quality cats are even more expensive.
-To save money and provide a loving home for a Maine Coon in need, see the Maine Coon Rescues list.
+Purebred Maine Coon kittens range in cost from $400-$2,000 USD, depending on markings, lineage, and whether they are classed as pet quality or show quality.

 - Greene, Abigail.
 (1997).
 Guide to Owning a Maine Coon Cat.
 Philadelphia: Chelsea House Publishers, in association with T.F.H.
 Publications Inc.